Sherwin Williams Agreeable Gray

-The first time I owned a home and had to choose paint colors, I was really nervous.
-What is I chose the wrong color and had to repaint the entire room?
-I really didn’t want do that, so I started researching the most popular colors.
-I figured that everyone couldn’t be wrong about what colors looked best in a room.
+The first time I owned a home and had to choose paint colors, I was really nervous that I would choose the wrong paint shade.
+I really didn’t want to have to repaint the room if I did, so I started researching the most popular colors.
+I figured that the majority of people couldn’t be wrong about what colors looked best in a room.

 My research brought me to Agreeable Gray.
-It is hugely popular, and has been for years now.
 It set the canvas for my house, and all of the other colors I painted the house flowed from it.

-If you are nervous about painting your house the wrong color, or worried that that the colors you choose won’t look right, check out these amazing colors that are sure to look perfect in any home!
+If you are nervous about painting your house the wrong color, or worried that that the colors you choose won’t look right, check out this beautiful palette of coordinating colors for Agreeable Gray.